 How to sort emails by sender, size, date, and unread in Gmail (mobile)

-The mobile Gmail apps don’t have the same easy and robust filtering options that the desktop version has.
-On the mobile app, you need to memorise the exact filter and manually type it into the search box.
+The mobile Gmail apps don’t have the same easy and robust filtering options as the desktop version.
+You need to memorize the exact filter on the mobile app and manually type it into the search box.

-- To filter by sender, type the name of the sender, such as From:Mark O’Neill.
+- To filter by sender, type the sender’s name, such as From:Mark O’Neill.

-- To filter by recipient, type the name of the recipient, such as To:Mark O’Neill.
+- To filter by recipient, type the recipient’s name, such as To:Mark O’Neill.

-- To filter by size, type Size and then a certain size, such as Size:1GB.
+- To filter by size, type Size, and then a specific size, such as Size:1GB.
 This will give you all emails over the size of 1GB.

 - To filter by date, type Before:YYYY/MM/DD or After:YYYY/MM/DD, obviously replacing YYYY/MM/DD with your desired dates.